yahiro07/sonic/README.md

 # Sonic

-WebView-based audio plugin framework.

-Sonic is an audio plugin framework that supports VST3, CLAP, and AUv3.
+Sonic is an audio plugin framework that uses WebView for the UI.
+It supports multiple plugin formats such as VST3, CLAP, and AUv3.

 It is designed around the use of a WebView, with simple JSON based messaging between the UI and DSP processing.
 The audio engine is implemented in C++, while the UI is intended to be built using frameworks such as React or Vue.